isomerpages/govtech-stp/pages/Test page.md

 &#9744;  <i><b>C) Transport to Declared Self-Isolation Accommodation</b></i>

 Travellers can commute using private transport, taxis (including street-hailed taxis) or private-hire car (GrabSHN, Go-Jek, Ryde, MVL Tada).
-The use of public transport (e.g. trains, buses) is strictly prohibited. <a href="" target="_blank">Click here for the latest transport advisory</a>.
+The use of public transport (e.g. trains, buses) is strictly prohibited. <a href="/health/faq#transport" target="_blank">Click here for the latest transport advisory</a>.

 The use of public transport (e.g. trains, buses) is prohibited.